1960-1979 Timeline

 1975 – Aug 31

-On the former site of the Beechworth Gas Works at 1A Harper Avenue, Beechworth’s Senior Citizens Club building is officially opened by Lions Club Charter Member, 50-year-old Ian Desmond McGuffie.
-Built with the assistance of The United Shire of Beechworth, the Beechworth Lions Club and inmates from the Beechworth Training Prison, the club rooms will be further extended during 1992, with the extension officially opened on February 24, 1993.
+The new Beechworth Senior Citizens Club building (above) is officially opened by Lions Club Charter Member, 50-year-old Ian Desmond McGuffie.
+The club rooms will be further extended during 1992, including the addition of a new portico and driveway (below), with the $42,000 extension officially opened on February 24, 1993.

 1975 – Nov-Dec

 Filming takes place in and around Beechworth for the Australian feature film “Mad Dog Morgan”.
-Starring Oscar-nominated American actor Dennis Hopper as bushranger Daniel Morgan along with Jack Thompson, Frank Thring, David Gulpilil, Bill Hunter and many others, locations used for the film include the Woolshed Falls, the old Stone Police Lock-Up on the Police Reserve, Ingram’s Rock, the Gunpowder Magazine and the Beechworth Courthouse.
+Starring Oscar-nominated American actor Dennis Hopper as bushranger Daniel Morgan along with Jack Thompson, Frank Thring, David Gulpilil, Bill Hunter and many others, locations used for the film include the Woolshed Falls (below), the old Stone Police Lock-Up on the Police Reserve, Ingram’s Rock, the Gunpowder Magazine and the 1858-built Beechworth Courthouse (above).
 The conclusion of the film – the shooting of Daniel ‘Mad Dog’ Morgan – is done at Peechelba Station, 45 km from Beechworth, where Morgan bailed up the MacPherson family at their Peechelba Homestead on the evening of April 8th 1865, before being shot dead the following morning.
+The budget for “Mad Dog Morgan” is $450,000, with Dennis Hopper receiving a fee of $50,000.

 1976